Wall Street closes at new highs after day of choppy trading

-The Dow Jones Industrial Average fell 15 points, or less than 0.1%, to 35,723 and the Nasdaq slipped less than 0.1%.
-The indexes also remain on track to notch a weekly gain.
+The S&P 500 rose 0.2% after wavering between small gains and losses for much of the day.
+That was good enough to give the benchmark index its fourth all-time high this week.
+The index, which fell 4.8% in September, bounced back with a 6.9% gain for October, its biggest monthly gain since November 2020.
+The S&P is now up 22.6% for the year.

-Decliners outnumbered gainers in the S&P 500 index, with real estate stocks, banks and a mix of companies that rely on consumer spending accounting for a big share of the losses.
-Health care, communication services and technology companies rose.
+The Dow Jones Industrial Average and Nasdaq each rose 0.3% Friday.
+Both also set all-time highs.

-Bond yields were mostly lower.
+Bond yields mostly fell.
 The yield on the 10-year Treasury slipped to 1.55% from 1.56% late Thursday.

 The warnings from Apple and Amazon raise concerns that the economic recovery faces a bumpier road ahead through the holiday shopping season as people pay more for products and wait longer to receive everything from everyday purchases to gifts.